OUR TEAM

 Travis Fife (he/him)

-Staff Attorney, Criminal Injustice
+Staff Attorney, Criminal Legal Program

 Travis joined TCRP in September of 2021 as an Equal Justice Works Fellow.
 Travis works on eradicating the school-to-prison pipeline in Texas through litigation and community-based advocacy.
 Prior to joining TCRP, Travis graduated cum laude from Harvard Law School.
 In law school, Travis worked for a host of different legal nonprofits including Lawyers for Civil Rights, New York Legal Assistance Group, the Committee for Public Counsel Services, and the Mental Health Legal Advisors Committee.
 He won Best Oralist and was a member of the winning team of the Ames Moot Court Competition.
 Before law school, Travis taught high school and middle school debate in Los Angeles.
 He attended UCLA where he graduated summa cum laude.
 Travis grew up in the Fort Worth area and is excited to return to Texas!